groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-Enhanced Windows Metafile (.emf) represents graphical images device-independently.
-Metafiles of EMF comprises of variable-length records in chronological order that can render the stored image after parsing on any output device.
+Represents an Enhanced Windows Metafile (.emf), which represents graphical images device-independently.
+Metafiles of EMF comprise variable-length records in chronological order that can render the stored image after parsing on any output device.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/image/emf